saikumarmopur/Grocery/README.md

 • User are able to read information as per their needs and preferences <br>
 • Helps encountering fast and intelligent sites <br>
 • Saves user time while browsing the site <br>
-• Helps increasing the user experience <br>
+• Helps to increasing the user experience <br>

 ## 🚀 Deployment <a name = "deployment"></a>
 ## How To deploy your websites in Github